 Dan earned a Masters in the Art of Teaching from the University of Pittsburgh School of Education in 2011.
 He is certified in both Elementary Education and Middle School Mathematics.
 While a graduate student, he was selected to intern and student-teach at the university’s renowned Falk School.
 Dan has been an active member in the Creating Landscapes summer program since 2000, having worked and played as a student, intern, and faculty member.
 He also worked in the Middle School Arts Immersion and High School Gifted/Talented Programs for four years.
-In addition to being an educator, Dan performs in plays put on both in the community and by Allegheny College and loves playing music on the guitar, harmonica, and drum.
+In addition to being an educator, Dan performs in plays put on both in the community and by Allegheny College and loves playing music on the guitar, harmonica, ukulele, and drum.

 Emily studied English and Early Childhood Education at Kent State University, where she spent several years teaching at the Child Development Center lab school.
 She has ten years of experience working with young children.
 Emily and her children, Cooper and Willow, have been involved in the Summer Landscapes program since 2010; she also coordinates the Co-Motion program for babies and toddlers.